evgenyneu/evgenii.com/blog/_posts/2017-06-27-how-to-reduce-your-energy-consumption.md

 Heating water requires enormous amount of energy.

 * Heat just enough water to fill your cup when making a hot drink.
-Heating extra water waster a lot of energy.
+Heating extra water wastes a lot of energy.
 * Use lower temperature setting in your washing machine.
 * Reduce time spent in the shower.